hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 Synthetic Dataset Generation
 ~~~~~~~~~~
-Synthetic Dataset Generation Module is an easy-to-use data collection module which is compatible to any `OpenAI Gym <https://gym.openai.com>`_-like RL environment.
+Synthetic Dataset Generation Module is an easy-to-use data collection module which is compatible to any `OpenAI Gym <https://gym.openai.com>`_ and `Gymnasium <https://gymnasium.farama.org/>`_-like RL environment.

 It takes an RL environment and the behavior policy (i.e., data collection policy) as input to instantiate the class.